American mountaineer’s body found by fellow US climbers 22 years after going missing in Peru - KESQ

 With “no body, there’s no way to find peace with that,” Cooper said.

-Cooper also spoke to Jennifer and Stampfl’s wife Janet on the phone before sending photos of Stampfl’s ID and other belongings to the family.
+Cooper also spoke to Jennifer and Stampfl’s widow Janet on the phone before sending photos of Stampfl’s ID and other belongings to the family.

 ‘My heart just sank’